cscorley/dissertation/chapters/2_related/1_tr_general.md

 ##### Precision

 *Precision* is the fraction of retrieved documents that are relevant.
-We define precision as:
+I define precision as:

 \begin{equation}